victoroalvarez/shell-aware/README.md

 ## How are these files managed?
 To manage these files I use GNU Stow.
 Stow helps me keep my dotfiles on one directory and symlink these files to their corresponding location on my $HOME directory.
 I first create directories where the files will be stored.
 Then I symlink the files with Stow.

-For example, after a new OS installation, to symlink files located on the repository's home/ directory to the $HOME/ directory of my machine, I go to the root of this repository and type:
+For example, after a new OS installation, to symlink files located on the repository's src/ directory to the $HOME/ directory of my machine, I go to the root of this repository and type:

 ```bash
 stow --target=$HOME src
 ```

-This command takes everything inside home/ directory and symlinks it to their corresponding locations on the my user's $HOME directory.
+This command takes everything inside src/ directory and symlinks it to their corresponding locations on the my user's $HOME directory.

-I repeat this process with the gui and scripts directories.

 ## How to install these setup?
 From the project's root directory, type into your shell: